Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

 \item \textbf{Intriguing mathematical connections.} Our proposed framework uncovers compelling connections between machine unlearning, information theory, optimal transport, and extremal sigma algebras. \end{itemize}

-\paragraph{Organization.} The paper is organized as the following: Section~\ref{S:Intro} reviews related work and establishes notation.
+\paragraph{Organization.} The remainder of the paper is organized as follows.
+Section~\ref{S:Intro} reviews related work and establishes notation.
 Section~\ref{S:Definition} formulates the principles for feature and data-point unlearning and provides definition-related theoretical guarantees.
 Section~\ref{S:Into_Framework} presents the unified information-theoretic formulation that underpins both settings.
 Section~\ref{S:Theory} develops the main framework-related theoretical guarantees and the analytic barycenter solution for optimal feature unlearning.
 Section~\ref{S:Experiment} provides empirical evidence across different data modalities and datasets.